BH106 - Bachelor of Social Work (Honours)/Bachelor of Social Science (Psychology)

 • these interactions and the work contexts provide distinctive sources of feedback to you to assist your learning.

-Any or all of these aspects of a Work Integrated Learning (WIL) experience may be simulated.
+Some of these aspects of a Work Integrated Learning (WIL) experience may be simulated.

 In this program, you will be doing specific courses that focus on work integrated learning (WIL).
-You will be assessed on professional or vocational work in a work place setting (real or simulated) and receive feedback from those involved in your industry.
+You will be assessed on professional or vocational work in a workplace setting (real or simulated) and receive feedback from those involved in your industry.

 In the Bachelor of Social work (Honours) the value of WIL is for you to be able to use the skills and knowledge you acquire in typical professional situations.
 WIL helps you to practice your skills and integrates the range of knowledge developed during the program, so that you will have the confidence and ability to apply your academic and work-place capabilities to professional situations.
 WIL also offers opportunities for you to appreciate the range of work areas of the social work profession and to identify the range of employers when you begin to look for professional employment.